inkas/JS-OOP-Shape-Drawing/README.md

-# JS OOP Shape Drawing
+# JavaScript OOP Shape Drawing

 JavaScript OOP App for drawing shapes on canvas.
 I've also created a small library.